 Food safety for the holidays

 The county Health Department offers suggestions to reduce the risk of food-borne illnesses to infants and the elderly.
-Information: Call the Housing and Food Protection Program at 410-222-7239 or go to Hot Topics on line at http://www.aahealth.org.
+Information: Housing and Food Protection Program, 410-222-7239 or Hot Topics online at aahealth.org.

 Care for cancer patients

 The Wellness House of Annapolis, an organization that offers services and programs to assist those living with cancer and their relatives, including children, has twice-a-week walk-in hours from 10 a.m. to 3 p.m.
 Tuesdays and 5 p.m. to 8 p.m.
 Wednesdays.
 All classes and services are free and open to cancer patients, caregivers and families.
 Pre-registration is required.
 The Wellness House is at 2625 Mas-Que Farm Road.
 Appointments: 410-990-0941 or email@example.com.